Hours: Mon-Fri 8:30AM-5:00PM ET

 Posted on March 5, 2024 By Jeff Snyder

 We’ve previously covered Medicare Parts A and B, also called Original Medicare, as well as Medicare Part D, but what is Medicare Part C, and why is it usually not included with the other three?
 Medicare Part C, commonly called Medicare Advantage, is a comprehensive alternative to Original Medicare offered by private insurance companies.
+Medicare Advantage has become a popular choice among Medicare insurance beneficiaries in recent years.

 What Do Medicare Advantage Plans Cover?